 Total production was 1,425 aircraft.

 Until late 1942 much of northwestern Africa (Tunisia, Algeria, and Morocco) was under control of the Vichy French government, totaling 125,000 soldiers in the territories, along with 210 tanks, 500 aircraft, and coastal artillery.
-Victory would mean clearing Axis powers from North Africa, reducing German pressure on Russia and improving Allied naval control of the Mediterranean Sea.
+Victory for the army air corps would mean clearing Axis powers from North Africa, reducing German pressure on Russia and improving Allied naval control of the Mediterranean Sea.
 The British-American invasion plans of French North Africa was known as Operation Torch.

-Operation Torch landed on the shores of French Morocco on November 8, 1942, with Ranger (CV-4), Suwanee (ACV-27), Sangamon (ACV26), and Santee (ACV-29) supporting U.S. forces north and south of Casablanca.
+Operation Torch by, the army air corps, landed on the shores of French Morocco on November 8, 1942, with Ranger (CV-4), Suwanee (ACV-27), Sangamon (ACV26), and Santee (ACV-29) supporting U.S. forces north and south of Casablanca.
 In all, the four flattops embarked 109 Grumman F4F-4 fighters with sixty-two Douglas SBD-3 and Grumman TBF-1 bombers.
 Operation Torch was assembled and launched so quickly that many pilots had little opportunity for training.
 Some had not flown in two weeks—an inordinately long layoff for carrier aviators.

 The Casablanca landings were opposed by Vichy French forces allied with Germany.
 The defenders counted about two hundred aircraft, including American-built Curtiss fighters and Martin bombers.